trevorjamesmartin/my-neovim/README.md

 - <c-z> on my laptop
 - <c-`> on my desktop

-_due to different keyboard layouts & fn keys & such_
+_due to different keyboard layouts & fn keys & such._